-Cakes and chocolate truffles - if you could have both, why wouldn't you?
+Cakes and chocolate truffles – if you can have both, why on earth wouldn’t you?

-So we came up with possibly the most delicious new style of cakes - Truffle Cakes.
-Each bite guarantees a burst of flavour and textural delight.
-Our soft and fluffy hero sponge layers, with smooth and silken Swiss meringue buttercream (did you know it's less than HALF the sugar content of regular buttercream?), and pops of crisp chocolate truffles filled with gooey and dangerously delicious ganaches and spreads.
+So we came up with what might be the most delicious new style of cakes: Truffle Cakes.
+Each bite guarantees a little explosion of flavour and texture – soft, fluffy hero sponge layers, smooth and silken Swiss meringue buttercream (with less than half the sugar of regular buttercream), and crisp chocolate truffles filled with gooey, dangerously moreish ganaches and spreads.

-Take my favourite for example, the Pistachio Truffle Cake.
-It's one of our own record breaking newly released cakes, selling more than ANY of our other 150+ cakes on the day of its launch.
-And it's easy to see why.
-Pistachio is having a moment and this cake embodies Pistachio is all its glorious states.
-We have pistachio hero sponge layers, with pistachio Swiss meringue buttercream - smooth and silky with nutty ground pistachios that not only tastes divine but looks gorgeous in its pistachio-green speckled appearance.
+Take my favourite, the Pistachio Truffle Cake.
+On the day it launched it outsold every other one of our 150+ cakes.
+And it’s easy to see why.
+Pistachio is having a moment and this cake showcases it in all its glorious forms: pistachio hero sponge layers, pistachio Swiss meringue buttercream – smooth and silky with nutty ground pistachios – tasting divine and looking beautiful in its speckled pistachio-green coat.

-But that's not it.
-We've then dripped the most addictive of all spreads all over the cake - Sicilian Crema di Pistacchio, aka pistachio creme.
-We literally cannot be left alone with this spread, it is THAT delicious.
+But that’s not all.
+We drip the most addictive of all spreads over the cake: Sicilian Crema di Pistacchio, pistachio crème.
+We cannot be left alone in a room with this jar.
+It’s that good.

-Swirls of Swiss meringue buttercream in one of our signature styles are then topped with Belgian chocolate truffles filled with pistachio creme and topped with ground pistachios.
+Swirls of Swiss meringue buttercream in one of our signature styles are then topped with Belgian chocolate truffles, filled with pistachio crème and finished with ground pistachios.

 We all know and love Nutella.
-It's one of our best-selling cake flavours (the Nutella Ferrero Roche Cake is an all time favourite).
-But IMHO, Nutella...now don't hate me for saying this...is OVER-RATED.
-I know it has legions of fans around the world.
-It's a staple on crepes and pancake day.
-However, I feel it's got the lion's share of fandom because white chocolate hazelnut hasn't been given a fair chance.
+It’s one of our best-selling flavours (the Nutella Ferrero Rocher Brownie Cake is a forever favourite).
+But, IMHO, Nutella – don’t hate me – is overrated.
+It’s everywhere: on crepes, pancakes, toast.
+I’m convinced it has such a cult following partly because white chocolate hazelnut hasn’t had a fair shot.

 Think of a Kinder Bueno bar.
-What's the best bit about it?
-Is it the thinnest of thin layer of chocolate?
-Nope.
-Is it the flavourless wafer?
-Nope.
-It's the gooey, gorgeous, sweet and nutty creamy white chocolate hazelnut filling!
+What’s the best bit?
+Not the whisper-thin chocolate shell.
+Not the slightly pointless wafer.
+It’s the gooey, gorgeous, sweet and nutty white chocolate hazelnut filling.

-The reason white chocolate hazelnut just WORKS better than chocolate hazelnut (Nutella) is because hazelnut is a mild flavour.
-In a milk chocolate base, it is muted.
-In a white chocolate base though, it sings.
-Morrisons used to stock white hazelnut spreads (which we used in a fake bake) but it's now discontinued sadly.
+Hazelnut is a gentle flavour.
+In a milk chocolate base, it gets drowned out.
+In a white chocolate base, it sings.
+Morrisons used to sell a white hazelnut spread (which we used in a Kinder-style fake bake) but sadly, it’s now discontinued.

-Fear not though!
-M&S and Dunks Cookies have some spreads that are white chocolate hazelnut praline based and they are both delightful.
-The M&S one is a thicker and firmer consistency which is perfect for stirring into warm porridge, spread over pancakes.
-Dunks Cookies has a spread that's much runnier in consistency that makes it brilliant for drizzling over ice cream and drip over cakes.
+Fear not.
+M&S and Dunks Cookies both make white chocolate hazelnut praline spreads and they are delightful.
+The M&S one is thicker and firmer – perfect stirred into warm porridge or spread over pancakes.
+Dunks’ spread is looser and pourable, brilliant for drizzling over ice cream or using as a drip on cakes.

-Our Hazelnut Truffle Cake has chocolate hero sponge layers, chocolate Swiss meringue buttercream (that literally tastes like chocolate ice cream, but at room temp!), glorious white chocolate hazelnut drip, and swirls of buttercream crowned with milk chocolate truffles filled with white chocolate hazelnut spread and ground hazelnuts.
-Move on from Nutella.
+Our Hazelnut Truffle Cake has chocolate hero sponge layers, chocolate Swiss meringue buttercream (it tastes like chocolate ice cream at room temperature), a glossy white chocolate hazelnut drip, and swirls of buttercream crowned with milk chocolate truffles filled with white chocolate hazelnut spread and ground hazelnuts.
+It’s time to move on from Nutella.
 Trust us.

-I'm so hungry right now I can't keep going on about these cakes that I currently don't have access to and it's making me hangry.
-Wait, I do have a jar of pistachio creme in the cupboard though.
+I’m now so hungry writing this that I can’t keep talking about cakes I don’t currently have within arm’s reach.
+Fortunately, there is a jar of pistachio crème in the cupboard.
 And a tablespoon.
 TTYL.

 Love,